 Who pays special assessments that come due after Settlement?

 QUESTION: I represent the seller in a transaction that went under contract using the Offer to Purchase and Contract (form 2-T).
 The owners association that regulates the development in which the property is located recently imposed an assessment that is payable in equal monthly installments over a period of two years.
-We disclosed the existence of the assessment in paragraph 7(c) of the Contract.
+The existence of the assessment was timely disclosed to the buyer.

 The property is about to close and a disagreement has come up over who is responsible for making the monthly assessment payments after the property has closed.
 The buyer agent says the seller has to pay the entire amount of the assessment at Settlement but it doesn’t sound right to me that the seller is responsible for payments that don’t come due for a year or more after the closing.
 What’s the answer?

-This situation underscores the importance of brokers understanding how the Contract allocates responsibility for payment of Proposed and Confirmed Special Assessments.
-The “Seller Representations” section of the Exclusive Right to Sell Listing Agreement (form 101) includes a representation about the existence or absence of pending and confirmed special assessments (see paragraph 8(l)).
+This situation underscores the importance of brokers understanding how the Contract allocates responsibility for payment of Special Assessments.
+The “Seller Representations” section of the Exclusive Right to Sell Listing Agreement (form 101) includes a representation about the existence or absence of special assessments.
 In completing this section of the listing agreement, listing agents should educate their seller clients about the meaning of those terms and why it matters, and question the seller carefully regarding the possible existence of any special assessments.
+If the seller feels that the buyer should be responsible for making payments that come due after Settlement and the buyer agrees, Form 2-T can be amended by an attorney to provide that.

 This article is intended solely for the benefit of NC REALTORS® members, who may reproduce and distribute it to other NC REALTORS® members and their clients, provided it is reproduced in its entirety without any change to its format or content, including disclaimer and copyright notice, and provided that any such reproduction is not intended for monetary gain.
 Any unauthorized reproduction, use or distribution is prohibited.